 According to the National Highway Traffic Safety Administration, 41% of all motorcycle crashes are due to other drivers not seeing the motorcycle.
 At the Law Offices of John Day, we refer to this as the mental blind spot.
-In other words, car and truck drivers simply do not think about and look out for motorcycles in the same way as other vehicles on the road.
-And then of course, there are true blind spot accidents where the car or truck driver fail to check their blind spot or no zones and merge or change lanes into the motorcycle.
+In other words, car and truck drivers simply do not think about and look out for motorcycles in the same way as they do for other vehicles on the road.
+And then of course, there are true blind spot accidents where the car or truck driver fails to check their blind spot or no zones and merge or change lanes into the motorcycle.

 Some experts now suggest that blind spots on cars can be completely eliminated by proper adjustment of rearview mirrors.
 In fact, Car and Driver has an article educating drivers on how to eliminate the blind spot with window placement.

 In addition, here are some other ways that car and truck drivers can avoid hitting a motorcyclist in their blind spot:

 - If your vehicle has a Blind Spot Warning (BSW) system, use it.
 Many BSW systems either vibrate the steering wheel, emit an audible alert, flash a warning in your side mirror or a combination of these things if anything is in your blind spot.
 For example, some BSW systems will have a warning light in the rearview mirror when something is in your blind spot and then will emit an audible alert if you activate your turn signal on the side in which your blind spot is occupied.